onyeka-hub/Project-13/README.md

 ![nginx failure reason](./images/nginx-failed2.PNG)

-I went to the /etc/nginx/nginx.conf file and commented out the portion for the "server proxy_pass http://myapp1;"

 So that my loadbalancer can be able to send traffic to my webservers , I have to insert following configuration into http section: